jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 A feature set which is minimal but contain no obvious omissions.

-Under the heading [Anatomy of a SOA client] I deconstructed the way in which programming logic is often used to identify the parts of a model which are currently interesting and started to look at some declarative ways in which these parts can be obtained.

-Turn this model inside out.
+Like other ajax libs still callback-based but turn model for drilling down inside out.
 Instead of the programmer finding the parts they want as a part of the general logic of the program, declaratively define the interesting parts and have these parts delivered to the language logic.
 Once we make the shift to thinking in this way, it is no longer necessary to have the whole resource locally before the interesting sub-parts are delivered.

+Under the heading [Anatomy of a SOA client] I deconstructed the way in which programming logic is often used to identify the parts of a model which are currently interesting and started to look at some declarative ways in which these parts can be obtained.

 Why not SAX: As a principle, the programmer should only have to handle the cases which are interesting to them, not wade manually through a